Oscar Gacitúa Weston: Biography

 Born in Talca in 1925, Gacitúa began his musical training when he was five.
 At eight, he made his debut with the violinist Pedro Dandurain and then, when he was 12, he performed in Santiago with the Symphony Orchestra.
 It was at Arrau's arguing that the piano stopped being a hobby for him.

 In the 1950s, Gacitúa received very a positive review in the US, which has support when The New York Times stated "Chile, that has already produced with Claudio Arrau a pianist of first magnitude, it seems to have another with Gacitúa."
 Similarly, he received offers to start an international career as a soloist.
 However, he chose to return to the country because he "preferred to settle in Chile and be a mouse head" as he said in an interview in 1990.

 Death

 On 5 December 2001, Gacitúa committed suicide at the Alcántara metro station of the Santiago Metro; he was 76 years old.
 According his daughter Rebeca, he suffered depression and his other son Óscar couldn't stop Gacitúa Weston's desire to die, so his decision was premeditated.
-One of the reasons of his depression was his old age, because he believed entering Alzheimer disease despite having entirely organized a successful piano seasons or teach private piano lessons at his home in Providencia.
+One of the reasons of his depression was his old age, because he believed entering Alzheimer's disease despite having entirely organized a successful piano seasons or teach private piano lessons at his home in Providencia.